-The Board recognizes the importance of high standards of corporate governance for delivering long-term success to the group and acknowledges its role in setting the culture, values and ethics of the group and communicating these to all the group’s stakeholders.
+Chairman's introduction to governanceThe Board recognises the importance of high standards of corporate governance for delivering long-term success to the Group and acknowledges its role in setting the culture, values and ethics of the Group (as outlined in Principle 8) and communicating these to all the Group's stakeholders.
+The Board meets regularly to discuss the monitoring and promotion of a healthy corporate culture.
 The Chairman has ultimate responsibility for corporate governance matters and has overseen the preparation of this governance statement accordingly.

 On behalf of the Board

 This statement explains how D4t4 Solutions plc has applied the main and supporting principles of corporate governance and describes the Group's compliance with the provisions of the QCA Corporate Governance Code (2018).

 For the purposes of clarity and candour, the description of how the group complies with the ten key principles of the QCA Code begins with a summary of the two areas where the Group does not yet fully comply, followed by a review of each of the principles in turn.

 No significant corporate governance matters arose during the period covered by the 2019 Annual Report nor subsequently to the date of this statement on which it was considered necessary for the Board or any of its Committees to seek external advice.

 The Board consults with its Nominated Adviser and other professional advisers on routine matters arising in the ordinary course of its business.

 Exceptions to the application of the QCA Code

 The following table summarises the specific areas within two of the principles where the Board considers that the Group does not fully comply, or may be perceived as not fully complying, with the QCA Code.